lightward/mechanic-tasks/docs/auto-recurring-draft-orders/README.md

 ## Documentation

 This task searches for draft orders having the configured tag, and duplicates each one (minus the tag used for searching).
 Optionally, this task can automatically send an invoice to the customer on file, after the new draft order is created.
-Or, this task can auto-complete the order, marking the order as paid if you so chose.
-(Auto-completed orders will result in a email receipt being sent to the customer on file for the original draft order.)
+Or, this task can auto-complete the draft order, which will mark it as paid unless the original draft order being duplicated has NET or EVENT payment terms.

 Use the "Cycle start date" and "Number of days in cycle" options to control the frequency of the recurring invoices.
 The task may also be run manually, but the cycle will still be checked to make sure the current day is valid for the cycle.

+**IMPORTANT**:
-**Note**: When duplicating invoices, this task will include most discount applications from the original draft order, including custom order and line item discounts, discount codes, and whether or not automatic discounts can be applied.
+- When duplicating invoices, this task will include most discount applications from the original draft order, including custom order and line item discounts, discount codes, and whether or not automatic discounts can be applied.
+- Auto-completed draft orders which do not have payment terms will result in the standard Shopify order confirmation email being sent to the customer on file for the original draft order.
+- EVENT payment terms include "Payment on receipt" and "Payment on fulfillment"
+- FIXED payment terms are not supported by this task

 ## Installing this task